-The second implication is research-oriented: The use of computational methods and logged user data from everyday online activities to study psychological and psychiatric phenomena is becoming increasingly popular.
-Based on the findings presented here, we strongly suggest that such endeavors combine not only state-of-the-art computational techniques, but also theory-driven components from the clinical and social sciences.
+The second implication is research-oriented.
+The use of computational methods and logged user data from everyday online activities to study psychological and psychiatric phenomena is becoming increasingly popular.
+Based on the findings presented here, we strongly suggest that such endeavors combine state-of-the-art computational techniques and theory-driven components from the clinical and social sciences.
 While this study did not include every known risk factor, it anchored the predictions of suicide risk within the theoretical framework of the multifaceted nature of suicide (2).
-We evidenced significant improvements in suicide risk predictions when the detection algorithms were developed based on models that also included the wider clinical picture of suicide and its related psychiatric and psychosocial risk factors.
-In the present study, this progress was made possible due to close collaboration between computational, social and clinical scientists.
-Genuine, multi-disciplinary collaboration then seems to be a prerequisite for the field of computational mental health research to make significant progress.
+We evidenced significant improvements in suicide risk predictions when the detection algorithms were developed based on models that included the wider clinical picture of suicide and its related psychiatric and psychosocial risk factors.
+In the present study, this progress was made possible due to close collaboration between computational, social, and clinical scientists.
+Genuine, multi-disciplinary collaboration seems to be a prerequisite for the field of computational mental health research to make significant progress.

 References